danblevins/oreoapi/README.md

 ## Inspiration

-There's a fascinating [oreo subculture](https://www.reddit.com/r/OutOfTheLoop/comments/3tkpa5/why_has_oreo_such_a_cult_following/) that even some of my friends are a part of.
+There's a fascinating [oreo subculture](https://people.com/food/champion-celebrates-oreos-110th-birthday-with-new-merch-line/) and [cult following](https://www.reddit.com/r/OutOfTheLoop/comments/3tkpa5/why_has_oreo_such_a_cult_following/) that even some of my friends are a part of.
 This gives me the ability to relate to them more.

 ## Installation & Usage